Everything you need to know about School Suspensions in 2023

 Pupils who are eligible for free school meals make up a disproportionate percent of our suspended pupils.

-More broadly, household income can be linked to how likely you are to get suspended, even for more advantaged pupils.
+More broadly, household income appears linked to how likely a pupil will be suspended (even in more advantaged households).

 There is an explicit link between deprivation and suspension, although this is less clear in special schools,